 Culture.
 Make sure that outsourced company culture is similar or compatible with your own

 Communication.
-Use project board, chats, document repository.
-Organize online video meetings, be it monthly, weekly or daily in order to be up-to-date with your team.
+Use project board, chats, and document repository.
+Organize online video meetings, be it monthly, weekly, or daily, in order to be up-to-date with your team.

-For working with talents overseas, a natural question of timezones can occur.
-The best way to determine the time you can interact with your external QA team is to look at many hoursoverlap between the city you’re in and employees’.
+A natural question of time zones can occur when working with talents overseas.
+The best way to determine the time you can interact with your external QA team is to look at many hoursoverlap between the city you’re in and your employees.
 Use online overlapping calculators or Excel to make it faster.
-Most outsourced companies, however, have systems in place that allow flexibility in client-team communication.
+However, Most outsourced companies have systems that allow flexibility in client-team communication.
 Fast direct chats are your friends here.

 Rates can differ significantly.
 To keep it short and simple, we have decided to put it into numbers.
-Below, you can find a handy table offering the comparative rates and average wages per developer in different world regions.
+Below is a handy table offering the comparative rates and average wages per developer in different world regions.